All about sewing machine needles!

 - ah, you have to change your needle?

-- I have been using the same one since I bought my machine...
+- I’ve been using the same one since I bought my machine...

-- ah but that's why sometimes it doesn't work and the stitches skip!
+- ah, so that's why sometimes it doesn't work and stitches skip!

-.... yes yes yes and three times yes, you have to change your needle and I'll explain why!
+... yes yes yes and three times yes, you need to change your needle and I'll explain why!

-So let's get started with the discovery of this precious haberdashery item that is the machine needle!
+So let's get started discovering this precious haberdashery item that is the sewing machine needle!

 Why should you choose a needle adapted to your fabric?

-There are different types of needles whose use is linked to the type of fabric.
+There are different types of needles whose use depends on the fabric type.

-A well-adapted needle chosen according to the type of fabric allows
+A well-suited needle chosen according to the fabric type allows

-• the guarantee of strong seams, without skipped stitches, which ensures durability over time
+• The guarantee of strong seams, without skipped stitches, ensuring durability over time

-What should you pay attention to when buying a machine needle?
+What should you pay attention to when buying a sewing machine needle?

-The heel of the needle (the part that inserts into the sewing machine) can be round or flat.
-Most household machines have flat heels while round heels are rather intended for industrial machines.
-Check your machine, but it is very likely that for your machine, a flat heel will be needed.
+The needle shank (the part that inserts into the sewing machine) can be round or flat.
+Most household machines use flat shanks, while round shanks are rather intended for industrial machines.
+Check your machine, but it is very likely that your machine requires a flat shank.

 2. The type of fabric you will sew

-To choose the needle size and type of needles, you need to know which fabric you will sew with them.
+To choose the needle size and type, you need to know which fabric you will sew with it.
 Indeed, needles are characterized by numbers that represent their dimensions.
-The higher the numbers, the thicker the needle; conversely, the smaller the numbers, the finer the needle and reserved for fine fabrics.
+The higher the numbers, the thicker the needle; conversely, the smaller the numbers, the finer the needle, reserved for fine fabrics.

-The numbers correspond to the diameter of the needle expressed in hundredths of a millimeter.
-This means that a universal needle bearing the number 80 measures 80/100mm = 0.8mm in diameter.
-You will see on some needle boxes a second number like 80/12, which simply refers to the European (80) and American (12) units of measurement.
+The numbers correspond to the needle diameter expressed in hundredths of a millimeter.
+This means that a universal needle marked with the number 80 measures 80/100mm = 0.8mm in diameter.
+On some needle boxes, you will see a second number like 80/12, which simply represents the European (80) and American (12) measurement units.

 On some needle boxes, you can also see the mention of the type of fabric to sew with them, especially for: jersey, stretch/lycra, jean/denim, leather...